 Hybrid picking sounds fancy, but it’s really just learning to hold a pick and use your fingers at the same time.
 I’ve been doing this for decades, and once you get the feel for it, you’ll wonder why you ever had to choose between one or the other.

 The truth is, hybrid picking is a bastardized version of two different styles — and I mean that as a compliment.
-You’re taking the best of what a pick can do and mixing it with the versatility of your fingers.
+It sits right at the intersection of what we cover in the fingerpicking guide, and it’s one of the most versatile guitar techniques you can add to your playing.

 Two Ways to Think About Your Fingers